 The theory of "Natural Law" sets out certain rights that people have because they are human beings.
 Some would say these are rights granted by God; others refer to rights inherent in nature.
 The Declaration of Independence contains a classic description of natural rights.

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. — That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, — That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government . . . .The suffragists contended that since women were among those that were governed, their consent had to be obtained, i.e., natural law held that they had a right to vote.
 The suffragists argued that the laws passed by state legislatures prohibiting women from voting, although passed with all the appropriate procedures, violated their inalienable natural rights.
-The anti-suffragists contended that traditionally, women had never been considered as citizens separate from their fathers, husbands and families; that their interests would be looked out for by their male relatives, who could vote; and that women did not have the judgment or skills necessary to make the decisions required to cast an educated ballot.
+The anti-suffragists contended that traditionally women had never been considered as citizens separate from their fathers, husbands, and families; that their interests would be looked out for by their male relatives; and that women did not have the judgment or skills necessary to make the decisions required to cast an educated ballot.

 Susan B. Anthony, the greatest hero of the suffrage movement, said, "Resistance to tyranny is obedience to God."
 Few would disagree with this statement but the key is in the meaning of the word "tyranny."
 One dictionary definition is "oppressive power, especially oppressive power exerted by government."
 Based on this definition, answer the following questions: